common-workflow-language/cwl-website/content/tools.md

 ---
 layout: page
 permalink: /tools/
-title: Software
+title: Development Tools
 redirect_from: /ecosystem/
 ---

-## Software for working with CWL
+## Development tools for working with CWL
 Beyond releasing the CWL standards, the CWL community has developed many tools, software libraries, connected specifications, and has shared CWL descriptions for popular tools.